MooersLab/jupyterlabcctbxsnips/README.md

 The PyMOL is a powerful and popular molecular graphics program, CCTBX is the Computational Crystallography Toolbox that is the open-source part of the Phenix project, and JuptyerLab is an Integrated Development Environment (IDE) for editing Jupyter Notebooks.
 These three programs can play together to support reproducible computational work in structural biology.
 These electronic notebooks are also useful for exploring new software and writing tutorials.
-They are wildely popular in the computational sciences: 9.7 million Jupyter Notebooks shared on GitHub as of December 2020.
+They are wildly popular in the computational sciences: 9.7 million Jupyter Notebooks shared on GitHub as of December 2020.

 The purpose of this site is to support the use of PyMOL and CCTBX together in Jupyter Notebooks.
 The computational work is supported by snippet libraries for PyMOL and CCTBX.